tjoyner/ofvioletsandlicorice/chapter9.md

 "She says she wants to come up..."

 Daniel looked at the room, it was neat enough, and he said she could come up.
 Then he opened a window and put on his shoes.
 He opened the door before Amalia knocked.
-For a moment they remained still, looking at each other.
+For a moment, they remained still, looking at each other.
 She had changed.
 She had on a pair of black pants and a white jacket over a violet blouse.
 She wore a small string of pearls around her neck.
 Daniel pointed to the only chair in the room.
-While going to sit down, dodging Flop, who had decided to take refuge in the bathroom, Amalia said "So now you know..."
+While going to sit down, dodging Flop, who had decided to take refuge in the bathroom, Amalia said, "So now you know..."

 <!-- Page 71 -->